SF-Housing-Visualization/mids-sf-housing-sandbox/data/README.md

 <ol>
 	<li>VariableID: the id we have given the variable</li>
 	<li>VariableName: the name of the variable as we want it to appear in the visualizaiton</li>
-	<li>VariableExplanation: longer explanation of the variable as it will appear in the explanatory text</li>
+	<li>VariableDescription: longer explanation of the variable as it will appear in the explanatory text</li>
 </ol>

 ## data_geos.csv